scythe72/mongodb-local-cluster/README.md

 ## Verify Agents

-Once you have started the Managed Node containers, verify the Agents are connecting to OpsManager
+Once the Managed Node containers are running, verify the Agents are connecting to OpsManager

 Select Deployment >> Agents